 Those who are in a weight loss plateau may also benefit from a reverse dieting phase.
 Read more on how to do a reverse diet HERE!

 In conclusion, a plateau is nothing to be concerned about.
 As I mentioned at the beginning of the article- expect the ups and downs.
-I hope this post was healpful to you on your journey! let me know what topic you would like me to write about next in the comments!
+There are some great tips here so make sure you save this post for later!